When you are scheduled to receive immunotherapy (with or without chemotherapy), timing matters - morning administration may help you live longer

 - In gastrointestinal cancers (Nomura et al. 2023, Ishizuka et al. 2024), morning administration led to better tumor responses and longer survival.

-The results are remarkably consistent, with a recent meta-analysis by Landré et al. (2024) finding that early-day administration of immunotherapy nearly doubled progression-free and overall survival compared to later administration.
-These data are striking!
+The results are remarkably consistent, and a meta-analysis by Landré et al. (2024) found that early-day administration of immunotherapy nearly doubled progression-free and overall survival compared to later administration.
+The 2025 RCT data in lung cancer corroborates this analysis.
+Collectively, these data are indeed striking!

 Why Timing Matters: The Science Behind the Clock